Skip to content

 • Various in-app settings (e.g., whether certain tutorials or tooltips have been completed)

-1.3 AI Insights & Analysis Data
+1.3 Data-Driven Insights & AI Analysis Data

 • Aggregated meal and symptom history relevant to each analysis run